 The CTS-2 SU hardware will couple with the LLNL-led Tri-Laboratory Operating System Software (TOSS) and provide the foundation for the common ASC user simulation environment.
 The CTS-2 SUs will incorporate next-generation Intel Xeon Scalable processors (code-named “Sapphire Rapids”) and DDR5 memory with Dell PowerEdge C6620 and R760 servers.
 Each laboratory will configure the SUs into more powerful multiple-SU systems according to specific mission needs.
 The CPUs will utilize CoolIT direct-to-chip liquid cooling technology.
 Dell servers that incorporate graphical processing units (GPUs) and advanced HBM memory will also be available under the CTS-2 contract.

-This tri-lab procurement model reduces costs through economies of scale based on standardized hardware and software environments at the three labs.
-Scientists are now using the TLCC2 computers for programmatic simulations.
+This Tri-Lab procurement model reduces costs through economies of scale based on standardized hardware and software environments at the three labs.
+Scientists are now using the CTS1- and CTS-2 computers for programmatic simulations.